lowcodeunit/public-web-docs/docs/getting-started/create-first-project.md

 # Creating your First Project

-At its simplest, LowCodeUnit will allow you to host any web application that loads from an **index.html** file (and other default files like index.htm).
-For this first step, we'll start with something simple, and then start adding to our application.
+At its simplest, LowCodeUnit will host static sties and frontend frameworks.
+In this step, we'll start simple, and then start adding to our application.

 ## Connect Git Provider